 To elaborate, in NZ we have a non-Specific Engineering Design (non-SED) code NZS3604 which is typically used for sizing timber-framed buildings up to 2.5 storeys high.
 The half-storey is intended as attic space or for a foundation cavity, not habitable space for sheep or Hobbits.

 Basically, it’s a whole lot of predefined tables and some guidance that they reckon architects can use even…. scared much!?

-The basis of this code is rather unique, certain parts of the code seem to be based on some historical empirical approach, like ‘hey we been doing this for years and it’s worked so far’, vs a sound engineering approach strictly based on the timber design standard of the day.
-Try put some numbers to some of the standard solutions and you’ll struggle to make sense of the recommendations as they just don’t work.
+The basis of this code is rather unique, certain parts of the code seem to be based on some historical empirical approach, like ‘hey we’ve been doing this for years and it’s worked so far’, vs a sound engineering approach strictly based on the timber design standard of the day.
+Try out some numbers to some of the standard solutions and you’ll struggle to make sense of the recommendations as they just don’t work.

-But as part of the ‘hey it worked so far’ approach this standard actually utilises an effective length factor of 0.75 for working out capacities of studs under axial loading.
-Possibly a bit unrealistic, but ‘hey its worked so far’ right?
+But as part of the ‘hey it worked so far’ approach, this standard actually utilises an effective length factor of 0.75 for working out capacities of studs under axial loading.
+Possibly a bit unrealistic, but ‘hey it’s worked so far’ right?

-Compare this to the recommended approach in recent draft, which suggests an effective length factor of 0.9 should be utilised for studs in light timber framing: –
+Compare this to the recommended approach in the recent draft, which suggests an effective length factor of 0.9 should be utilised for studs in light timber framing: –

 So, to tell the full story in terms of how much the reduction in capacity might really be for a real-world design, we must factor the effective length factor into the formulation.
 If we plot the capacity vs actual stud length based on the 0.9 (for NZS3603 & NZS/AS1720.1) vs 0.75 (for NZS3604) effective length: –